Fujifilm X-T2 vs Canon 1D Mark III

 |Sony A6500« »||4.7 in||2.6 in||2.1 in||16.0 oz||350||Y||Oct 2016||1,399||Sony A6500|

 The price is, of course, an important factor in any camera decision.
-The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X-T2 was launched at a markedly lower price (by 64 percent) than the 1D Mark III, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
+Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Fujifilm X-T2 vs Canon 1D Mark III

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Fujifilm X-T2 features an APS-C sensor and the Canon 1D Mark III an APS-H sensor.
 The sensor area in the 1D Mark III is 43 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.3.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.